Flexible Beamforming Design with Two-layer Rotatable Antenna: Synergizing Array and Antenna Rotations: Numerical Results

 \section{Numerical Results}

-In this section, numerical results are presented to validate the performance gain of the proposed HR-6DMA architecture.
-Unless otherwise specified, the system parameters are set in Table I. The convergence thresholds for the AO algorithm, SDR solver, and SCA method are set as $10^{-5}$, $10^{-4}$, and $10^{-4}$, respectively.
+In this section, numerical results are presented to validate the performance gain of the proposed two-layer RA architecture.
+Unless otherwise specified, the system parameters are set in Table I. The convergence thresholds for the BCD algorithm, SCA, PGA, and SDR method are set as $10^{-5}$, $10^{-4}$, $10^{-4}$, and $10^{-4}$, respectively.

 For performance comparison, we consider the following benchmark array architectures with a 10-antenna ULA: 1) \textbf{Antenna-wise RA}, where only the antenna-wise rotation is considered; 2) \textbf{Array-wise RA}, where only the array-wise rotation is considered; and 3) \textbf{Non-RA (NRA)}, which represents a fixed-rotation ULA without any rotation control.
-Moreover, to evaluate the performance gain of the proposed algorithm in per-antenna rotation optimization, we consider two benchmark algorithms: 1) \textbf{HR-6DMA with alternating rotation selection (HR-6DMA-ARS)}, where per-antenna rotation is optimized by a sequential linear search with the rotation angles of the other $N-1$ antennas being fixed; and 2) \textbf{HR-6DMA with center-steering array rotation (HR-6DMA-CSAR)}, where boresights of all antennas are steered toward the center of the target region with per-antenna rotation being set as (14).
+Moreover, to evaluate the performance gain of the proposed algorithm in per-antenna rotation optimization, we consider two benchmark algorithms: 1) \textbf{two-layer RA with alternating rotation selection (two-layer-RA-ARS)}, where per-antenna rotation is optimized by a sequential linear search with the rotation angles of the other $N-1$ antennas being fixed; and 2) \textbf{two-layer RA with center-steering array rotation (two-layer-RA-CSAR)}, where boresights of all antennas are steered toward the center of the target region with per-antenna rotation being set as (14).